Event Guide

 The entry list details all eligible entries received into the competition.
 There may be some entries which do not have an opponent, and therefore no bout is possible.
 These competitors will not be charged an entry fee by BUCS.
 If a category is oversubscribed, the top boxers 1 – 8 will compete in the BUCS Championship for BUCS points and medals.

 The next eight boxers 9 – 16 will be invited to take part in a class B category, which does not offer any BUCS points or medals.
-(Should demand require a category C will be available for entries 17-24.)
-This is optional, and should the Class B competitors not wish to take part they are free to withdraw within the timeline given.
+Should the Class B competitors not wish to take part they are free to withdraw within the timeline given.

 On the competition day, should there be a no show/ drop out in the oversubscribed category the Class B competitors will be given priority to fill those spaces in accordance with the entry details outlined above.